ringcaptcha/app-lookup/README.md

 License
 -------

-This library is released under the MIT License.
+This library is released under the Apache 2.0 license.
 See the bundled LICENSE file for details.